zukunft/zukunft.com/docs/code_functions_all.md

             tml elements used in /html/html_base.php
     \-- sup - section for function sup not yet defined that it should be wrapper for the basic html elements used in /ht ml/html_base.php
+    \-- sub - section for function sub not yet defined that it should be wrapper for the basic html elements used in /ht ml/html_base.php
     \-- url_old - section for function url_old not yet defined that it should be wrapper for internal references used in the html code in /html/html_base.php
     \-- url_back - section for function url_back not yet defined that it should be wrapper for internal references used